projectcapsule/capsule/docs/operator/mtb/block-privileged-containers.md

 **Category:** Control Plane Isolation

-**Description:** Control Linux capabilities.
+**Description:** Control container permissions.

-**Rationale:** Linux allows defining fine-grained permissions using capabilities.
-With Kubernetes, it is possible to add capabilities for pods that escalate the level of kernel access and allow other potentially dangerous behaviors.
+**Rationale:** By default a container is not allowed to access any devices on the host, but a “privileged” container can access all devices on the host.
+A process within a privileged container can also get unrestricted host access.
+Hence, tenants should not be allowed to run privileged containers.

 **Audit:**

-As cluster admin, define a `PodSecurityPolicy` with `allowedCapabilities` and map the policy to a tenant:
+As cluster admin, define a `PodSecurityPolicy` that sets `privileged=false` and map the policy to a tenant:

 ```yaml
 kubectl create -f - << EOF